quisquous/cactbot/docs/TimelineGuide.md

 * get more data, and make a timeline for the most common case
 * leave a comment in the timeline
 * if this is an important ability (e.g. tankbuster) put a question mark on it so players know it's not guaranteed

+### Handling "Linear" Timelines

+While Cape Westwind is a fairly complex example of how timelines can be generated, most content in FFXIV that's from patch 4.0 or later will be simpler in several ways.
+Looping blocks will almost always be longer, and there will usually be very easy-to-find "bookend" abilities.
+Also, most Extreme and Savage encounters will not have any loops at all, but will have a fully linear timeline, or several non-repeating blocks in a random order.

+A very common structure for normal mode trials and raids is to have a long linear set of opening blocks, and then upon "getting to the end", a final block will loop until the boss dies or (very rarely) a timed enrage will occur.

+In all of these cases, it's good practice to put wide opening syncs at the beginning of each new block.
+This will ensure that even if later phase pushes are found, the timeline will probably continue to function seamlessly.

+You can see an example in the file **ui/raidboss/data/05-shb/raid/e8n.txt**.
+When this file was first added, party DPS was far too low to skip anything.
+However, with power creep from later expansions, it's not at all uncommon to skip ahead a little.
+To fix this, we added new very wide syncs at various points to ensure that even if the party pushed phases, the timeline would still continue to run.